juhrlass/preview-cookie-chrome-extension/README.md

 # Preview Cookie Chrome Extension

-This is a tiny Chrome browser extension, that allows you to quickly set or unset a preview cookie for a website, so you can conveniently switch between a "preview" or "development" mode and standard mode.
+This is a tiny Chrome browser extension, that allows you to quickly set or unset a preview or other purpose cookies for a website, so you can conveniently switch between a "preview" or "development" mode and standard mode or force other site behaviour.

 # Screenshot